-Buyer-Intent AI Is Your Sales Superpower
+Using Buyer-Intent AI for Sales Can Be a Superpower

 If you follow the latest developments in the sales industry, you’ve probably noticed that the phrase “buyer intent” has been gaining significant traction over the past few years.
 Unlike other popular buzzwords that seem to come and go, buyer intent digs deep into the foundation of any sales process — and thus should gain your full attention.

 G2, the largest tech marketplace, defines buyer intent as “the probability that a customer will purchase a product.”
 And it similarly defines buyer-intent tools as those that “capture research around actual buyer journeys and signs of their purchase intent.”
 In other words, buyer intent can be interpreted as a spectrum that measures how likely someone is to purchase a given product or service.

 Think of a typical buyer journey today: Hardly anyone just visits a website (or walks into a retail store) without already doing some preliminary research.
 Since nearly all that research happens online (ideally on your website), you have to be able to discover and capture the buying intent of all website visitors.

 The problem, however, is that most of your website visitors are anonymous.
 Marketo estimates that up to 98 percent of those who visit your website don’t have any apparent characteristics that could identify them in real time.

 So how do you decipher the buyer intent of someone who is completely anonymous to you?
 Let’s start by taking a step back and reviewing the different types of visitor intelligence available today.

 There’s a big difference between identifying a visitor and identifying their intent.
 In digital marketing, we typically work with three different types of intelligence in this arena: